-Legacy Greenscapes was founded as a nonprofit organization in 2017 with the purpose to ensure the people of Clark County have access to fun, clean, safe, and beautiful public spaces.
+Legacy Greenscapes was founded as a nonprofit organization in 2017 to ensure the people of Clark County have access to fun, clean, safe, and beautiful public spaces.
 Legacy Greenscapes manages and maintains Legacy Grove.
 Legacy Greenscapes seeks to operate public green space based on these Guiding Principles: Providing opportunities that are mentally and physically Inspiring, gearing activities toward families and individuals, being intergenerational and educational, incorporating public art and environmentally friendly infrastructure, and adding cultural and economic value to the community.

 Beginning in 2012, The Greater Clark Foundation brought together more than 200 community members and formed a youth design team to give dreams and ideas for redeveloping the former Clark Regional Medical Center site in Winchester, KY.
 Community voices were clear in calling for an innovative public park.
 The park was dubbed “Project 1107” for its address at 1107 W. Lexington Ave.

 Public roundtable participants and Project 1107 Committee created the following guiding principles: